Party Clean Up With Kids

 Young girl drying dinner plate in kitchen.

+Party clean up with kids.
+The party is over.
+It's time to call it a night.
 But not quite yet.
 The guests are gone, but the mess remains.
 It's late, and all you want to do is get horizontal.

 But leaving the stuff as is can make foods become one with your cookware - never a good thing unless you're trying to get your cookware to multiply.
 Or offer an invitation for a second party with your resident insects.
 Ick.

 Instead, let's just give in and decide to do the dirty job of home cleaning before we retire.
-Here's how to speed through party clean up so you don't have to wake up to a headache-inducing morning mess.
+Here's how to speed through party clean up with kids so you don't have to wake up to a headache-inducing morning mess.

-Delegate Party Clean Up Jobs To Kids
+Party Clean Up With Kids - Delegate Cleaning Jobs To Kids

 Hint: If you've got any kids under 10, they're better off in bed and out of the way.
 Older kids, however, are fair free-labor game.
 Take advantage of it while you can.
-Start by delegating the following party clean up jobs among your still-awake family members.

 Give your youngest non-sleeper a trash bag and instruct him to collect all disposable products.
 Remind him that your best silver is not disposable.

-Assign Scrap Scrapers
+Party Clean Up With Kids - Assign Scrap Scrapers

 Have one kid collect dishes, plates, and silverware.
 Assign another to scrape the leftovers into a trash bag or the garbage disposal.

-Leftovers Inspector Party Clean Up
+Party Clean Up With Kids Leftovers Inspector

-Mom can decide what's salvageable.
-But be careful here.
-If perishable food has been sitting out too long, you're better off tossing it.
 Two hours is the rule for most meats and prepared foods with eggs or cheese.
 You don't want food poisoning along with a hangover, do you?

 This worker carefully gathers all glasses and deposits them very carefully by the sink.